PunchGott/Algorithms/README.md

 # Algorithms
-My realization of algorithms and structure data
+My realization of algorithms and structures data